-Learning how yarn is made is the very best way to improve your skills as a knitter or weaver.
-By learning to spin, you’ll gain insight into what characteristics of a yarn will make it more durable or resistant to pilling, or what types of yarn will be more suitable to lace knitting, or simply how to substitute yarns for a knitting or crochet project.
+Learning how yarn is made is the very best way to improve your skills as a knitter, crocheter, or weaver.
+By learning to spin, you’ll gain insight into what characteristics will make it more durable or resistant to pilling.
+You may have wondered what types of yarn will be more suitable to lace knitting.
+Or you may just be wanting to sit and learn so you can simply substitute yarns for a knitting or crochet project.

 - to be able to spin a continuous yarn using your spinning wheel

 - to be able to make a simple, traditional 2-ply yarn and finish that yarn in preparation for knitting, crocheting, or weaving (or whatever you might like to make with it)

 - to understand that multiple variables affect the characteristics of your finished yarn.
 So we’ll talk about the main variables that affect your handspun, like what makes a thin or thick yarn, what makes a soft and smooth yarn, what makes a lofty yarn or a sleek and slinky yarn, and more.

 And this is just the tip of the iceberg.
 Join us in making yarn by Spinning from Scratch taught by Felicia Lo, founder of SweetGeorgia Yarns, the School of SweetGeorgia and author of Dyeing to Spin and Knit.

 Talk about the Spinning from Sratch course with members of the School of SweetGeorgia.
 Post project pictures, share personal reflections, and join the conversations in our Community Forums!